-Kelly Krag-Arnold (Greater New Orleans-Louisiana Delta ’13) talks about her experience as an LGBTQ educator and shares advice for creating a safe and inclusive environment for LGBTQ students, on our TFA-NY Alumni Association Blog: Education, Together.
+Kelly Krag-Arnold (Greater New Orleans-Louisiana Delta ’13) talks about her experience as an LGBTQ educator and shares advice for creating a safe and inclusive environment for LGBTQ students.

 June 13, 2018

 What are some hardships that members of the LGBTQ community encounter in and out of the classroom?

 Our LGBTQ students encounter the same challenges as all students, but the challenges are often exacerbated by additional stressors such as a lack of safe or affirming spaces at school or at home, bullying, homelessness, etc.

 I think about one of my former students who never missed a single class, but was suddenly absent for two weeks.
 I found out later that she had come home from school to a trash bag of her belongings on the porch.
 Her mom had heard about her girlfriend.
 She no longer had a place to live, she couldn’t wash her school uniform, and she couldn’t come to school.
 Another former student told me that she skipped all her classes after lunch because she didn’t feel safe using the girl’s bathrooms at school.